Skip to content

 A standard ASS subtitle file contains multiple sections:

-1. [Script Info]: Basic information about the script, such as title and original subtitle author.
+1. [Script Info]: Basic information about the script, such as title, original subtitle author, etc.

 2. [V4+ Styles]: Subtitle style definitions; each style can be referenced by different subtitle lines.

-3. [Events]: Actual subtitle events, defining the appearance time, disappearance time, and specific content of the subtitles.
+3. [Events]: Actual subtitle events, defining the appearance time, disappearance time, and specific content of subtitles.

 1. [Script Info] Section

-This section contains metadata for the subtitle file, defining some basic information about the subtitles.
+This section contains metadata for the subtitle file, defining some basic information.

 ini